daveaneo/pheatherx/docs/old/gas-bottlenecks.md

 - Current 4-order-type system (buy/sell × limit/stop) doesn't map cleanly
 - Would need new UI/UX for "price range" orders

-**When to consider:** If stress tests show N_max < 3 even after optimizations, or for a future "PheatherX Pro" product targeting institutional liquidity.
+**When to consider:** If stress tests show N_max < 3 even after optimizations, or for a future "FheatherX Pro" product targeting institutional liquidity.

 ---